zkochan/zkochan.github.io/_posts/2015-05-22-coding-ab-tests-effectively.md

 * a link to the JavaScript that has to modify the page
 * a link to LiveReload, which will reload the page each time the script is updated

 And the good news is: I've already created that simple NodeJS app!
-It is called [Foso][foso] and uses some simple conventions to bundle scripts for multipage experiments.
+It is called [foso][] and uses some simple conventions to bundle scripts for multipage experiments.

-##How to use Foso with Optimizely?
+##How to use foso with Optimizely?

 Lets return to our example, where we wanted to do 3 variations in one experiment, and reuse some of the code.
-In order to implement it with Foso, we can use this folder structure:
+In order to implement it with foso, we can use this folder structure:

 <pre>
 my-experiment